Filing for Divorce Together

 One spouse must be a Nevada resident in order to file for divorce in Nevada.
 The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for divorce and intends to remain here.
 If you are both Nevada residents, pick one person to name as the Nevada resident and be sure to name that same spouse throughout all of your documents.
 You will need to ask a friend, coworker, or family member who sees you 3-4 times per week to complete the Affidavit of Resident Witness.
 This form is REQUIRED.

 The Joint Petition tells the judge how you and your spouse have agreed to settle your divorce.
-It includes your full agreement to everything in the divorce, such as custody, visitation, child support, division of property and debts, alimony, and whether the wife will return to a former name.
+It includes your full agreement to everything in the divorce, such as custody, visitation, child support, division of property and debts, alimony, and whether either spouse will return to a former name.
 You and your spouse must complete every section, and you both must sign the Joint Petition in front of a notary.
 This form is REQUIRED.

 If you and your spouse cannot agree on everything in this form, you may have to file for divorce separately.
 See Filing for Divorce On Your Own for more information.